 cat /proc/sys/vm/swappiness

-Set temporarily (lost on reboot) to test before making it permanent:
+Set temporarily to test before making it permanent (takes effect immediately, lost on reboot):

 sudo sysctl vm.swappiness=10